simon-danielsson/dotfiles/README.md

 Using **v0.12 nightly** with Lua modules for modularity and `vim.pack` as the plugin manager.

 ### Core Init (init.lua)
-- Loads native settings, UI, plugins, LSP
+- ⚙️ Loads native settings, UI, plugins, LSP.
+- 🎨 Switch from standard theme to `pink_explosion` theme with a true/false variable.
+- 🌗 Toggle background transparency with a true/false variable.
-- Dynamically renames TMUX windows based on buffer 📌
+- 📌 Dynamically renames TMUX windows based on buffer.

 ### Native Features (lua/native/)
 - 🚀 **autocmds.lua**: Loads and loads of autocommands.